ztyyLV/barcode-reader-docs-mobile/programming/android/setting-guide.md

 **Step 3. updateRuntimeSettings**

-When you have alreay completed the settings, you can update the settings via method `updateRuntimeSettings`.
-All the settings you have configured will be updated to the barcode reader and the other settings will remains the same.
+When you have already completed the settings, you can update the settings via the method `updateRuntimeSettings`.
+All the settings you have configured will be updated to the barcode reader and the other settings will remain the same.

 ```java
 PublicRuntimeSettings runtimeSettings = barcodeReader.getRuntimeSettings();